maelfabien/maelfabien.github.io/index.md

 <p style="font-size:0.5em">The video displayed above was shot in Tasmania, in the Wineglass Bay.
 The countryside is truly stunning out there.</p>

 Welcome to my blog.
-My name is Maël and I'm a co-founder of [biped](https://biped.ai/), an AI copilot that guides blind and visually impaired people using sounds.
+My name is Maël and I'm a co-founder of [biped](https://biped.ai/), a smart harness that guides blind and visually impaired people using sounds.
 I'm a Data Scientist by training and  previously a Ph.D. student at [Idiap Research Institute](https://www.idiap.ch/en) and [EPFL](https://www.epfl.ch/en/) in Speech Processing, on [ROXANNE European Project](https://roxanne-euproject.org/).

 I love traveling, and came back from a world tour right before COVID, early 2020.
 I'm a plant-based sports fan (hiking, fitness, volleyball, javelin..).
 I love creating things, especially when it implies Machine Learning.